nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       Use case ends.

-**Use case: Tag a person**
+**Use case: Tag a contact**

 **MSS**

-1. User requests to list people
+1. User requests to list contacts
-2. CONNECTIONS show a list of people
+2. CONNECTIONS show a list of contacts
 3. User provides his index in the list along with the tags to be added
 4. CONNECTIONS add those tags from that entry